-GENDER PAY REPORT 2018 J & E Hall International J & E Hall is one of the world's foremost refrigeration solutions providers.
+GENDER PAY REPORT 2019 J & E Hall International

+J & E Hall is one of the world's foremost refrigeration solutions providers.
 Our key activities include the design, manufacture, installation and after sales care of refrigeration and HVAC products.

 We believe a diverse workforce is important, and recognise that publishing our Gender Pay Gap report is a key step in helping us achieve this.
 We welcome the transparency this provides, and encourage all employees at J & E Hall to help us build a team that better reflects society.

 This report shows how we plan to make a difference, and People Centred Management is our way of engaging our employees through involving them in important business initiatives, like closing our gender pay gap.

 The government's regulations ask us to publish six calculations every year that show the difference between the average earnings of all men and women across J & E Hall regardless of the nature of their work.
+The results of these calculations are shown in this report:

+BACKGROUND

-The results of these calculations are shown in this report: BACKGROUND The manufacturing and engineering sector gender pay gap is higher than the national average.
+The manufacturing and engineering sector gender pay gap is higher than the national average.
 The primary cause of this is the workforce profile, like most of our industry we have more men employed within the company, and most of our senior managers are men, with this in mind we are working towards reducing our gender pay gap.

-OUR GENDER PAY GAP RESULTS Mean Median Gender Pay Gap 33.9% 34.3% The table on the left shows our "gender pay gap".
-This is a snapshot of the difference between the average hourly pay levels of all women compared to all men irrespective of their role or level in the organisation, expressed as a percentage of men's average pay.
-In April 2018, our female workforce in the UK was 20%.
+OUR GENDER PAY GAP RESULTS

+Mean Median The table on the left shows our "gender pay gap".
+This is a snapshot of the difference between the average hourly pay levels of all women compared to Gender Pay Gap 34.6% 34.1% all men irrespective of their role or level in the organisation, expressed as a percentage of men's average pay.

+In April 2019, our female workforce in the UK was 22%, an increase on the previous year.
 We're aiming to increase the number of women at all levels within our company.

-Mean Median Bonus Pay Gap 61.3% 40.5% The table on the left shows our "bonus pay gap" which shows the difference between bonus payments made in the 12 months proceeding 5th April 2018.
+Mean Median The table of Bonus Pay Gap 73% 38.7% between bo

+The table on the left shows our "bonus pay gap" which shows the difference between bonus payments made in the 12 months proceeding 5th April 2019.

 J & E Hall operates incentive schemes only for revenue generating areas of the business that meet pre agreed objectives.
-81% of employees were eligible to receive a bonus payment.
-Proportion of employees receiving a bonus:
+80% of employees were eligible to receive a bonus payment, with 47% receiving one based on 2018 results.

-55.7% of males received a bonus

-33.3% of females received a bonus